 - Printed or online 'receipt' of showing current non-restricted Nursing Registration/License from the British Columbia College of Nursing Professionals.

 - Course Textbook - Lazenby, Cindy.
 LM.
 (2017) Art & Science of Foot Care: A Clinical Resource for Nurses in Canada

 - A printed copy of the Canadian Association of Foot Care Nurses' National Competencies for Advanced Nursing Foot Care in Canada (2017)

-- Student Equipment and Supplies Kit - Can be purchased through PediCare (BC) or Quality FootCare Products (ON).
+- Student Equipment and Supplies Kit - Can be purchased through Quality FootCare Products.
 Ask your Educator for the 'special course code' so you can get a discounted rate of ~$700 - $800 (includes taxes and shipping).
-Nurses are encouraged to ask the supplier for a quote prior to deciding which company to purchase from.
 Nurses can choose to order these items from other foot care suppliers.
 If ordering from another supplier, the student is solely responsible to ensure they have the equivalent quality items and quantities, and on the first day of class, must bring proof of purchase from a supplier that has a Medical Device Equipment License (MDEL) through Health Canada

 Each nurse is to have the following items (no more, no less):

 - 5 - 4x4's sterile gauze

 - 5 - 2x2's sterile gauze

 - 5 bandaids

 - 1 eye protection